 - Old Nation Brewing (outside of East Lansing, towards Williamston)

 For local coffee shops, try Blue Owl Coffee and Foster Coffee in downtown East Lansing.
-Strange Matter is another local favourite.
+Hooked (coffee, books, and wine) and Strange Matter are other local favourites.
 Find coffee, fantastic pastries and breads at Mitten Raised.
 For a little French flair, amazing pastries and desserts visit Chapelure east of campus.

 There are a few malls close by: Meridian Mall, Eastwood Towne Center and Lansing Mall (a little further away in west Lansing).
 Outlet malls are further away but can be great for finding bargains, e.g. Tanger Outlets.